• Hey.

 Photographer unknown, please message me if you know!

-This is not some Misfits Nerd fantasy written on Misfits Central in 2007, “Whoa, imagine if, like, Glenn and Jerry reunited for a sold out NYC Halloween show.
-And like, The Damned are opening and they had Dave Lombado from Slayer on drums and it was at Madison Square Garden!?
+This is not some Misfits Nerd fantasy written on Misfits Central in 2007, “Whoa, imagine if, like, Glenn and Jerry reunited for a sold-out NYC Halloween show.
+And like, The Damned are opening and they had Dave Lombardo from Slayer on drums and it was at Madison Square Garden!?
 That would be so sick.
 That would be so amazing to see!!!
 I know it will never happen though.”

 The time is nigh.